 Public and/or active travel are the preferred options for travel to campus.
-Campus Services and Procurement advocates for improved public transport services and improvements to active transport access for QUT staff and students.
+Campus Services advocates for improved public transport services and improvements to active transport access for QUT staff and students.

 Active transport refers to modes of transport, such as walking and cycling, which contribute to an individual’s health and wellbeing and lead to positive environmental outcomes.